 This track is for providers who conduct elicitation and/or notification and referral activities for Gonorrhea, Chlamydia, Syphilis, and HIV.
 It includes 13 online modules and a 3-day instructor-led course.

 This track is for providers who conduct all aspects of Partner Services, including Syphilis case management and Visual Case Analysis (VCA).
 It includes 15 online modules and a 5-day instructor-led course.
-The Passport to Partner Services VCA-E3 course is a pre-requisite for this track’s instructor-led course.

 3 Day Instructor-led Course for Track B